ibm-cloud-docs/vmware-service/common/vmaas-at-events.md

 | `vmware.directorsite.password-reset` | An event is generated when the user password for a VMware Cloud Director site is reset. |
 | `vmware.directorsite-iam.config` | An event is generated when the OpenID Connect (OIDC) for a VMware Cloud Director site is configured. |
 | `vmware.directorsite-iam.read` | An event is generated when the OIDC for a VMware Cloud Director site is checked.
 Monitoring is not enabled yet. |
-{: caption="Table 2.
-Description of actions that generate events related to VMware Cloud Director site management" caption-side="bottom"}
+{: caption="Description of actions that generate events related to VMware Cloud Director site management" caption-side="bottom"}

 ## Viewing events
 {: #vmaas-at-events-viewing}